WhAreU/WhAreU/README.md

 ## TODO

-        clean the repository because of disrepair
+        * clean the repository because of disrepair
-        Top menu, add the SlidingMenu
+        * top menu, add the "SlidingMenu"